alexcannan/jellyfin-favorites-sync/README.md

 Easily sync all of your favorite music from Jellyfin to an mp3 player of your choice.

-This is a simple script to gather and dump all of your favorited music to a directory, perhaps for use with [syncthing](https://github.com/syncthing/syncthing).
+This is a simple script to gather and dump all of your favorited music to a directory, perhaps for use with [syncthing](https://github.com/syncthing/syncthing) or `rsync`.
 Audio files are transcoded to V0 MP3s, preserving metadata.
 Album covers are also downloaded and saved as `cover.$ext` in the album directory.

 ## Usage